zoobox-cyber/zoobox/README.md

 #     In a terminal run the following
 #       lxappearance
 #     A window will open.
 Select Crux in the left side bar
+#     Apply changes.
+#     Close the app.
+#
+#   Setting Penumbra as the Openbox theme
+#     In a terminal run the following
+#       obconf
+#     A window will open.
+Select Penumbra in the scrolling menu
+#     Apply changes.
 #     close the app.
 #
 # Reboot to see changes.